 Volunteering at other times during the pledge drive — to pitch on the air, answer phones, etc. — is expected.
 Programmers are also asked to make an effort to identify people to call in and pledge during their show.
 In the weeks leading up to pledge drives, meetings and trainings are held to prepare programmers for on-air fundraising.

-During each pledge drive WGXC staff and Community Advisory Council will assist programmers with pitching on air, handling phones, and coordinating other volunteers.
+During each pledge drive WGXC staff will assist programmers with pitching on air, handling phones, and coordinating other volunteers.

 All programmers are given a term of one year.
 All programmers, in good-standing, are invited to participate in a simple reapplication process at the end of their term in order to continue as an active program for an additional term.
 Programmers in good standing have completed their required annual volunteer hours, and have not violated the policies in this document.